selimssevgi/learning/java/books/effective_java_notes.md

 # Effective Java Notes

-Item 1: Consider static factory methods instead of constructors Item 2: Consider a builder when faced with many constructor parameters Item 3: Enforce the singleton property with a private constructor or an enum type Item 4: Enforce noninstantiability with a private constructor Item 5: Avoid creating unnecessary objects
-Item 6: Eliminate obsolete object references
-Item 7: Avoid finalizers

-Item 8: Obey the general contract when overriding equals Item 9: Always override hashCode when you override equals
-Item10: Always override toString
-Item11: Override clone juduciously
-Item12: Consider implementing Comparable

-Item13: Minimize the accessibility of classes and members
-Item14: In public classes, use accessor methods, not public fields
-Item15: Minimize mutability
-Item16: Favor composition over inheritance
-Item17: Design and document for inheritance or else prohibit it
-Item18: Prefer interface to abstract classes
-Item19: Use interfaces only to define types
-Item20: Prefer class hierarchies to tagged classes
-Item21: Use function objects to represent strategies
-Item22: Favor static member classes over nonstatic

-Item23: Don't use raw types in new code
-Item24: Eliminate unchecked warnings
-Item25: Prefer lists to arrays
-Item26: Favor generic types
-Item27: Favor generic methods
-Item28: Use bounded wildcards to increase API flexibility
-Item29: Consider typesafe heterogeneous containers

-Item30: Use enums instead of int constants
-Item31: Use instance fields instead of ordinals
-Item32: Use EnumSet instead of bit fields
-Item33: Use EnumMap instead of ordinal indexing
-Item34: Emulate extensible enums with interfaces
-Item35: Prefer annotations to naming patterns
-Item36: Consistly use Override annotation
-Item37: Use marker interfaces to define types
+- Item 1: Consider static factory methods instead of constructors
+- Item 2: Consider a builder when faced with many constructor parameters
+- Item 3: Enforce the singleton property with a private constructor or an enum type
+- Item 4: Enforce noninstantiability with a private constructor
+- Item 5: Avoid creating unnecessary objects
+- Item 6: Eliminate obsolete object references
+- Item 7: Avoid finalizers

+- Item 8: Obey the general contract when overriding equals
+- Item 9: Always override hashCode when you override equals
+- Item10: Always override toString
+- Item11: Override clone juduciously
+- Item12: Consider implementing Comparable

+- Item13: Minimize the accessibility of classes and members
+- Item14: In public classes, use accessor methods, not public fields
+- Item15: Minimize mutability
+- Item16: Favor composition over inheritance
+- Item17: Design and document for inheritance or else prohibit it
+- Item18: Prefer interface to abstract classes
+- Item19: Use interfaces only to define types
+- Item20: Prefer class hierarchies to tagged classes
+- Item21: Use function objects to represent strategies
+- Item22: Favor static member classes over nonstatic

+- Item23: Don't use raw types in new code
+- Item24: Eliminate unchecked warnings
+- Item25: Prefer lists to arrays
+- Item26: Favor generic types
+- Item27: Favor generic methods
+- Item28: Use bounded wildcards to increase API flexibility
+- Item29: Consider typesafe heterogeneous containers

+- Item30: Use enums instead of int constants
+- Item31: Use instance fields instead of ordinals
+- Item32: Use EnumSet instead of bit fields
+- Item33: Use EnumMap instead of ordinal indexing
+- Item34: Emulate extensible enums with interfaces
+- Item35: Prefer annotations to naming patterns
+- Item36: Consistly use Override annotation
+- Item37: Use marker interfaces to define types

+- Item 38: Check parameters for validity
+- Item 39: Make defensive copies when needed
+- Item 40: Design method signatures carefully
+- Item 41: Use overloading judiciously (important)
+- Item 42: Use varargs judiciously
+- Item 43: Return empty arrays or collections, not nulls
+- Item 44: Write doc comments for all exposed API elements

 ### Chapter 1
 - A few fundamental principles: